SPATIAL-Lab/assignR/cran-comments.md

 * Windows x64 (on win-builder), R 3.7.0

 ## R CMD check results
-No ERRORs or WARNINGs
+No ERRORs, WARNINGs or NOTEs

-There was 1 NOTE (win-builder):

-Maintainer: 'Gabe Bowen <gabe.bowen@utah.edu>'
-New submission

 ## Downstream dependencies
 There are currently no downstream dependencies for this package